Student, Parent and District Responsibilities

 Why wasn’t I called when the bus was late?

 Some of the situations that cause lateness include traffic and road conditions, weather, vehicle breakdowns or a prior bus route being late.
 Because the district operates nearly 500 buses, it is virtually impossible to contact parents when the bus is slightly late.
 When the APS Student Transportation Office is advised by a school bus contractor that one of their buses will be running late, we will contact the school administration office.

 Are bus drivers employed by APS?

-No, drivers are employed by privately-held bus companies.
-APS contracts with 16 bus companies to provide transportation.
+Yes, some drivers are employed by APS while others are privately-held bus companies.
+APS contracts with 13 bus companies to provide transportation.
 The district can request that a driver be removed from a route, but employment decisions are left to the bus companies.
 Please report any issues regarding drivers to APS Student Transportation Services, and they we'll work with the company to resolve the situation.